jpaul121/ErsatzNote/README.md

 ### Search

-When the user first logs into ErsatzNote, all their notes are available via the `NotePreview` component rendered as part of all user flows in which the notes themselves are accessed.
+When the user first logs into TwoNote, all their notes are available via the `NotePreview` component rendered as part of all user flows in which the notes themselves are accessed.
 The complete logic for fetching notes and processing them to enable search is handled by the `processNotes()` function shown below.
 The `getNotesFromNotebook()` and `getAllNotes()` functions abstract away the logic for API requests, which differs based on whether or not the user is trying to access all notes or notes from a particular notebook, which the app can figure out based on the presence of the 'notebook_id' variable in the URL:

 `frontend/src/components/notes/NotePreview.tsx`